-anced Optical Materials and Devices 2022/23 September-January

-Pre-requisite Module

-Co-requisite Module

-Lecturer(s): Dr WC

-.,,

-Format: 11 week possible s, each week 2 hours lecture (+demonstration if possible) + 1 hour example class (+Lab tour if

-Contact l be online, with a possibility of limited on-site sessions.
-Hours will be delivered through a blend of live activities online and on-campus, and may for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

-Programmes will employ a blended approach to delivery using the Canvas Digital Learning

-Platform for live and s elf-directed online activity, with live and self-directed on-campus activities each week.
-Students ortunity to engage with online versions of sessions delivered on-campus

-- sses, experimental demonstrations if possible, lab tours if possible.

-nodule covers advanced printable semiconducting materials for optical devices, with particular

-ions for new type of photovoltaic cells and light emitting diodes, and the working principles and

-engineering of the dev

-troduction to semiconductors

-• Introduction to organ

-• Introduction to perov

-ite photovoltaic devices

-e i ite light emitting diodes

-Light absorption and

-Charge separation ar

-Charge transport and

-Electroluminescence

-6 outcomes: Technical Outcomes

-module, students should be able to:

-nic and perovskite semiconductors

-their optical and electrical properties

-lications, working principles and engineering for photovoltaic devices and light emitting diodes o fabricate and test photovoltaic devices and light emitting diodes

-Accreditation Outcom

-engineering discipline erstanding of scientific principles and methodology necessary to underpin their education in their, to enable appreciation of its scientific and engineering context, and to support their ant historical, current and future developments and technologies (SM1b)

-- Knowledge and unde engineering discipline erstanding of mathematical and statistical methods necessary to underpin their education in their and to enable them to apply mathematical and statistical methods, tools and notations lysis and solution of engineering problems (SM2b)

-- Ability to apply and own engineering disci integrate knowledge and understanding of other engineering disciplines to support study of their pline.
-(SM3b)

-ping technologies related to own specialisation (SM4m)

-- owledge and understanding of mathematical and computational models relevant to the

-, and an appreciation of their limitations (SM5m)

-- gineering principles and the ability to apply them to analyse key engineering processes (EA1b)

-atitative and computational methods in order to solve engineering problems and to implement

-appropriate action (EA

-nental knowledge to investigate new and emerging technologies (EA5m)

-ssignment 1 (15%)

-ssignment 2 (10%)

-xamination (75%)

-xamination (Resit instrument) (100%)

-- on: 15% Assignment one: online multiple choices test

-e online multiple choices test

-75% Exam: Open boo k (through Canvas)

-Moderation approach to main assessment: Universal second marking as check or audit
+Lecturer(s): Dr WC Tsoi

+Format: 11 weeks, each week 2 hours lecture (+demonstration if possible) + 1 hour example class

+(+Lab tour if possible).
+Both will be in-person

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Lectures, example classes, experimental demonstrations if possible, lab tours if possible.

+Module Aims: This module covers advanced printable semiconducting materials for optical devices, with particular focus on their applications for new type of photovoltaic cells and light emitting diodes, and the working principles and engineering of the devices.

+Module Content: • Introduction to semiconductors

+- Introduction to organic semiconductors

+- Introduction to perovskite semiconductors

+- Organic and perovskite photovoltaic devices

+- Organic and perovskite light emitting diodes

+- Light absorption and excitons

+- Charge separation and recombination

+- Charge transport and injection

+- Electroluminescence and outcoupling

+After completing this module, students should be able to:

+- Define what are organic and perovskite semiconductors - Identify and describe their optical and electrical properties - Understand their applications, working principles and engineering for photovoltaic devices and light emitting diodes - Know the facilities to fabricate and test photovoltaic devices and light emitting diodes

+Accreditation Outcomes (AHEP4)

+- Apply a comprehensive knowledge of mathematics, statistics, natural science and engineering principles to the solution of complex problems.
+Much of the knowledge will be at the forefront of the particular subject of study and informed by a critical awareness of new developments and the wider context of engineering - Select and apply appropriate materials, equipment, engineering technologies and processes, recognising their limitations

+Assessment: Examination (75%)

+Assignment 1 (15%) Assignment 2 (10%)

+Assessment Description: 15% Assignment one: online multiple choices test

+10% Assignment two: online multiple choices test

+75% Exam

+This module is assessed by a combination of examination and continual assessment.
+Students need to pass 40% marks in total

+To pass the module you must i. achieve a minimum of 30% for each component and ii. obtain 40% overall for the module.
+If you do not meet the component level requirements for the module you will receive a QF outcome.
+This means that you will be required to take a supplementary examination even if your module mark is above 40%.
+It is therefore important that you complete and submit each component.

+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: The assignments will be marked by the Canvas system immediately after the submissions.
 The statistics of the performance and the solutions to the questions will be provided shortly after each assignment.
-Furthermore, oral clarification of issues is available at student's request.

-Feedback on the written examination will be in a standard format on the College of Engineering Intranet.
+Furthermore, oral clarification of issues is available at student; s request.
+Feedback on the written examination will be in a standard format on the Faculty of Science and Engineering Intranet.
 Information provided includes average mark, maximum and minimum marks, for the examination as a whole and for individual questions.
 Besides, the common mistakes for each question will be provided, with suggestions on how to improve.